georgetmayorga/blog/_posts/2014-07-09-parsing-emails-with-griddler.markdown

 <article class="post-content">
 <p>
-Here are some of the guidelines I wish i found when installing the Griddler gem for parsing emails.
+Here are some of the guidelines I wish I found when installing the Griddler gem for parsing emails.
 </p>

 <p>